-Michael’s directing work includes: In Lambeth by the Oliver Award-winning Jack Shepherd at the Southwark Playhouse, But First This: Radio 4 the Musical for Act / Watermill Productions; the critically acclaimed Ying Tong by Roy Smiles, which opened at the West Yorkshire Playhouse before transferring to the Ambassadors; States of Shock by Sam Shepard at the BAC; This Other Eden by Jonathan Moore at the Soho Theatre (runner up in the Verity Bargate Awards); Hard Times by Stephen Jeffreys, Decadence by Steven Berkoff and an adaptation of Hound of the Baskervilles by Nick Fisher all for Salisbury Playhouse; Christmas by Simon Stephens at the White Bear Theatre; Doomsday by Inder Manocha at the Arcola Theatre; Seduced by Michael Kingsbury at the Finborough Theatre; The Caretaker by Harold Pinter and Bloody Poetry by Howard Brenton which were both British Council/American Express tours of Austria in association with Michael’s company London City Theatre.
+Michael’s directing work includes: In Lambeth by the Oliver Award-winning Jack Shepherd at the Southwark Playhouse, But First This: Radio 4 the Musical for Act / Watermill Productions; the critically acclaimed Ying Tong by Roy Smiles, which opened at the West Yorkshire Playhouse before transferring to the Ambassadors; States of Shock by Sam Shepard at the BAC; This Other Eden by Jonathan Moore at the Soho Theatre (runner up in the Verity Bargate Awards); Hard Times by Stephen Jeffreys, Decadence by Steven Berkoff and an adaptation of Hound of the Baskervilles by Nick Fisher all for Salisbury Playhouse; Christmas by Simon Stephens at the White Bear Theatre; Doomsday by Inder Manocha at the Arcola Theatre; The Divided Laing at the Arcola Theatre Seduced by Michael Kingsbury at the Finborough Theatre; The Caretaker by Harold Pinter and Bloody Poetry by Howard Brenton which were both British Council/American Express tours of Austria in association with Michael’s company London City Theatre.

 His production of Round The Horne...Revisited ran in the west end for sixteen months, completed three number one tours, was chosen to be part of the Royal Variety Performance and was co-nominated with Little Britain and the League of Gentlemen for the Manchester Evening News award for best touring comedy.
 Round The Horne...
 Revisited was critic’s choice in eleven publications including The Sunday Times, The Guardian, The Daily Telegraph, FT and The Independent on Sunday.